HomeSite Map

 Upon examination, Paul must have worked painstakingly to put together rhymes that fit strategically within the framework of each verse.
 First of all, looking at the first verse, he rhymed the first beat of the second and fourth measure (“face” with “place”) while rhyming the first beat of the third, fifth and ninth measure (“forget,” “met” and “met”…OK, I guess that wasn’t all that clever).

 While going through the same exercise for the second verse, he even had to pronounce words in a certain way to pull it off.
 For instance, the word “been” became the British exaggerated “beeeen” in order to rhyme (sort of) with “dream.”
-This verse also pronounces “aware” in British slang as “awere” in order to rhyme with “her.”
+This verse also pronounces “aware” with a British accent as “awere” in order to rhyme with “her.”

 The sentiment of the lyrics as a whole, however, is very convincing.
 He’s so excited about this woman he’s just met that he can’t contain himself.
 He wants “all the world to see” what a perfect match they are.
 He also realizes how grateful he is for being so attentive on that day, because “had it been another day, I might have looked the other way” and missed the opportunity of a lifetime.
 Since the singer views himself as a loner (“I have been alone and I have missed things and kept out of sight”), this experience is very new to him (“I have never known the like of this”).
 At any rate, we can’t help but be swept away by his experience of being head-over-heels in love.